 Exercise 5: True or False

-Determine if the statements are true or false:
+We need to figure out if the statements are true or false.

 1. The perimeter of a triangle with sides 5 units, 5 units, and 5 units is 15 units.